Motion-Encoding-Inc/HomeschoolPlanner/AgentNotes/2025-09-08T01-46-54Z-marketing-refresh.md

 * Added mobile responsive CSS patch to landing pages under marketing and docs to improve small-screen layout.
 * Attempted `dotnet build` and `dotnet test` but `dotnet` SDK is unavailable in environment.
 * Confidence: 0.84

+## Follow-up (2025-09-10 00:00 UTC)
+* Add "Beta testers" and "About us" sections above pricing in marketing landing page (docs & marketing).
+* Include email input/button and bullet expectations card; add About Us with founder and contact info.

+## Results (2025-09-10 00:15 UTC)
+* Inserted beta sign-up and about-us sections on landing pages in docs and marketing.
+* Added form styles in landing CSS.
+* Build and tests succeed with .NET 9 SDK.
+* Confidence: 0.85